 What is a Brownfield?

 A brownfield is a property where redevelopment or reuse may be complicated by the presence (or potential presence) of a hazardous substance, pollutant, or contaminant.
+This may include a commercial, industrial, or residential property.
 The community has an interest in seeing that these properties are responsibly redeveloped in order to protect the environment, increase the local tax base, facilitate job growth, and potentially create new open space.

 Understanding Brownfields (US EPA)